eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

  - Some projects have large json files, I don't want telescope ripgrep to look into them.
  - Compe icons for paths are not working
- - I find myself compiling a lot of times and it failing...
-Would it be possible for the LSP to catch these before I compile the whole thing?
-In files I never opened ofc, and be visible somewhere in my statusbar.

 ### Thins I'd like to work on